Apurva130401/nextjs-portfolio-template/README.md

 -   **Attribution** — You must give appropriate credit.
 -   **NonCommercial** — You may NOT use the material for commercial purposes (e.g., selling this template or using it to build client sites for a fee).

+## ⚠️ Issues

+For any issues or queries related to codebase or how to change stuffs, kindly raise a ticket in [Issues](https://github.com/Apurva130401/nextjs-portfolio-template/issues)
+Issues will be addressed within 24hrs window.

 *Created by [Apurva Mishra](https://twitter.com/apurvamishra)*